jeffknupp/blog/content/2012-10-04-writing-idiomatic-python.md

 ######Harmful

+    #!py
     if name: print (name)
     print address

 ######Idiomatic

+    #!py
     if name:
         print (name)
     print address

 ####Avoid having multiple statements on a single line
-Though the language definition allows one to use a semi-colon to delineate statments, doing so without reason makes one's code harder to read.
+Though the language definition allows one to use a semi-colon to delineate statements, doing so without reason makes one's code harder to read.
 Typically violated with the previous rule.

 ######Harmful

+    #!py
     if this_is_bad_code: rewrite_code(); make_it_more_readable();

 ######Idiomatic

+    #!py
     if this_is_bad_code:
         rewrite_code()
         make_it_more_readable()

 ####Avoid repeating variable name in compound if Statement
-When one wants to check against a number of values, repeatedly listing the variable whose value is being checked is unneccesarily verbose.
+When one wants to check against a number of values, repeatedly listing the variable whose value is being checked is unnecessarily verbose.
 Using a temporary collection makes the intention clear.

 ######Harmful

+    #!py
     if name == 'Tom' or name == 'Dick' or name == 'Harry': is_generic_name = True

 ######Idiomatic

+    #!py
     if name in ('Tom', 'Dick', 'Harry'):
         is_generic_name = True

 ####Use list comprehensions to create lists that are subsets of existing data
-List comprehensions, when used judisciously, increase clarity in code that builds a list from existing data.
+List comprehensions, when used judiciously, increase clarity in code that builds a list from existing data.
 Especially when data is both checked for some condition *and* transformed in some way, list comprehensions make it clear what's happening.
 There are also (usually) performance benefits to using list